dennishilk/windows-telemetry-inspector/README.md

-# windows-telemetry-inspector
+# Windows Telemetry Inspector

-A passive Windows telemetry and network inspector that reveals which components communicate, when they do it, where they connect, and how much data is exchanged — transparently and without interference.
+A passive observability tool to understand which Windows components talk to the network, when they do it, where they connect to, and how much data is exchanged.

+- No blocking
+- No MITM
+- User-mode only
+- ETW-based